 - Plan and conduct continuing education for SIG Affiliates and other segments of the Association.

-SIG 7 provides an opportunity for Affiliates to discuss, learn, and share ideas about topical areas of interest relating to hearing, tinnitus and balance rehabilitation.
-Topic areas include, but are not limited to, the following:
+SIG 7 provides an opportunity for Affiliates to discuss, learn, and share ideas about topical areas that include, but are not limited to, the following:

-- Counseling for communication and psychosocial problems unique to individuals and families affected by auditory, tinnitus, and/or vestibular conditions
+- Counseling for psychosocial factors unique to individuals and families affected by auditory, tinnitus, and/or vestibular conditions

 - Auditory, visual, and/or auditory visual training

-- Speech production and perception strategies for individuals with hearing impairment
+- Speech perception and production intervention for people with hearing loss

 - Tinnitus management